napari/docs/docs/plugins/virtual_environment_docs/5-survey.md

     Viewer.layers.events.changed
     Viewer.layers.events.reordered

-Editing a point or shape layer may be complicated, because it may be a pure NumPy object.
+Getting an event when the user is editing the data inside a point or shape layer (outside of the GUI interface) is complicated, because the user will be directly editing the native array object.

 ### Github tests failing
 Question: How do you avoid github tests failing?